couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 	    }, "1");
 	}

-In the `onCreate` method, add some code setup the replication:
+In the `onCreate` method, add the following to setup the replication:

 	try {
 	    // replace with the IP to use